Andreas Dräger

-Andreas Dräger ([anˈdʁeːas ˈdʁɛːɡɐ]; born 20 September 1980) is a German bioinformatician who leads the research group for Computational Systems Biology of Infections and Antimicrobial-Resistant Pathogens at the University of Tübingen.
+Andreas Dräger ([anˈdʁeːas ˈdʁɛːɡɐ]; born 20 September 1980) is a German bioinformatician who leads the research group for Data Analytics and Bioinformatics at the Martin Luther University of Halle-Wittenberg.

 Education

 In high school, Dräger was fascinated by computer science and recent advancements in genetics and biotechnology in the late 1990s.
 When he learned about a new degree program that allowed combining those technologies, he was immediately inspired.
 So, Dräger studied bioinformatics at the Martin Luther University of Halle-Wittenberg in Halle (Saale) from 2000 to 2006.
 He worked as an intern for genome sequencing at the Max Planck Institute for Molecular Genetics, Berlin.
 He prepared his thesis about heavy-metal-resistant bacteria at the microbiology department of the University of Illinois at Chicago.
 Dräger earned his doctorate at the Center for Bioinformatics in Tübingen (ZBIT), focusing on the dynamic simulation of metabolic networks in a virtual liver.
 During this time, he worked as a visiting research student for software engineering at Keio University in Yokohama in 2010.
 After returning from Japan, the Faculty of Science of the University of Tübingen honored his thesis with the 2011 dissertation award.